matteo-cadoni/TBProject/README.md

 ```
 pip install -r requirements.txt
 ```
 in order to install all packages required for the package `tbdetect`.
+This might take a while - do not be concerned.

 ### Install the package `tbdetect`